Polkadot-Blockchain-Academy/pba-content/syllabus/0-Internal_Faculty_Resources/7-Grading-scheme-slides.md

 Notes:

-More concrete implementation in the [PBA Grading Scheme](#pba-grading-scheme) section.
+More concrete implementation in the [Assessment Framework](#assessment-framework) section.